Global Header

 If you set the cost too low, you won’t justify the course value and end up having minimal profits, even with high enrollments.
 Keep the price too high and most people will choose a competitor course that’s priced more realistically.

-If you’re unsure how to price your course, consult this online course price benchmark data.
+If you’re unsure how to price your course or want to learn more about how to make money selling courses online, consult this online course price benchmark data.

 7. Set up a WordPress website for your course

 Once you’ve written the course content and decided on the pricing, you can determine what WordPress setup you need to create your online course.
-To simplify this process, follow the steps below:
+To simplify this process, follow the steps below to learn how to create an online course effectively with WordPress:

 If you don’t already have a WordPress website, create one using WordPress.org.
 While you can also choose WordPress.com, WordPress.org gives you access to more features, plugins and customization options that are necessary to set up a profitable online course website.